On $p$-adic denseness of quotients of values of integral forms: Denseness (or not) of forms for infinitely many primes

 \subsection{Denseness for one prime does not imply denseness for infinitely many of them}

 Now we prove Theorem \ref{thm:dense-p-not-dense-almost-everywhere}, which follows immediately from the following more precise theorem.
 This theorem gives explicit examples of forms $F$ for which there are only finitely many, but at least one $p$, for which $R(F)$ is dense in $\Q_p$.
-The strategy was to construct a form for which $\nu_p(\frac{f(x)}{f(y)})$ can be any integer (and then to match the rest by Hensel's lemma), but that for almost all primes $q$, $\nu_q(\frac{f(x)}{f(y)})$ cannot be any integer, concretely, 1.
-Hence, we were inspired by \cite[Remark 1.6]{miska}, but our construction had to be more subtle to allow for any given prime that $R(F)$ is dense, but not for almost all of the other primes.
-As it can be seen, the most difficult step was to construct such a form in 2 variables because we needed to be extra careful to satisfy both of our strategies.
+The strategy is to construct a form for which $\nu_p(\frac{f(x)}{f(y)})$ can be any integer (and then to match the rest by Hensel's lemma), but that for almost all primes $q$, $\nu_q(\frac{f(x)}{f(y)})$ cannot be any integer, concretely, 1.
+The construction was inspired by and generalises \cite[Remark 1.6]{miska}.

 \begin{thm} Let $p$ be a prime number.
 Consider three prime numbers $q_1<q_2<q_3$ such that $q_1q_2q_3$ is coprime to $p(p-1)$. \begin{itemize} \item[(a1)] Define the polynomial

 Then $R(f)$ is dense in $\Q_p$. \item[(a2)] For almost all primes $q$, including those greater than $p^{q_1+1}$, $R(f)$ is not dense in $\Q_q$. \item[(b1)] Define the polynomial